saifkheraj/Givemesomecredit_Kaggle/README.md

 5. Neural Networks
 6. Stacking

 I have already cleaned and processed the data so you can directly just apply any model to it.

+For exploratory data analysis part, I used plot.ly api.